iseqqavoq/APSIS-Pro-for-WP/readme.txt

 3. Widget settings

 == Changelog ==
+= 1.0.4 =
+* Handled issue with form not sending, when no name field.
+* Fixed notices that showed up.
+* Removed console message.
 = 1.0.3 =
 * Fixed warnings and notices that showed up, when in debug mode.
 * Fixed issue with API Key, when copy/pasted key had spaces in it.